 - Manually add sales tax rates

 Zoho Invoice Features

-Zoho Invoice is totally free.
-Sign in or create an account, and you can enjoy Zoho Invoice’s valuable features.
-After logging in, you’ll land on the dashboard.
+Sign in or create an account, then enjoy Zoho Invoice’s valuable features.
+After logging in, you’ll land on the dashboard:

 Below the graph is the Projects overview, which shows information about ongoing projects, including the number of unbilled hours and unbilled expenses related to each project.
 Beside it is the pie graph of all your expenses.
 You can see here which type of expense gets the most significant portion of your operations.